Similar to the score for Frederic Rossif’s earlier film, L’Apocalypse des Animaux, but with a small party of African percussionists.

 I originally wrote a review of this for All Music Guide, then wrote another review for Progrography in 2010.
 This is an edited version of the second review…

 The music is credited as one solid mass, but it’s actually a series of musical scenes from the movie (including some music that didn’t appear in the film) that alternates and sometimes mixes authentic African instrumentation and the composer’s more familiar synthesizer melodies.
-It’s a fairly novel idea—unless you own a few Patrick Moraz albums, in which case I’m sorry—and one that Vangelis apparently contained to these two films.
+It’s a fairly novel idea—unless you own a few Patrick Moraz albums, in which case I’m sorry—and one that Vangelis apparently contained to these two documentaries.

 The album features two recognizable themes.
 The first, introduced in the opening moments, sounds very familiar, which either tells me that Vangelis has used it elsewhere or I need to stop reviewing the same album over and over.
 The second and more dominant theme sounds strikingly like “The Impossible Dream” from Man of La Mancha.
 L’amour, la mort et le rêve impossible, I guess.